The Last One for the Road

 The Last One for the Road (Le città di pianura) is a 2025 drama road movie co-written and directed by Francesco Sossai.
 It stars Filippo Scotti, Sergio Romano, Pierpaolo Capovilla, Roberto Citran, and Andrea Pennacchi.

 The film had its world premiere at the Un Certain Regard section of the 78th Cannes Film Festival on 21 May 2025.
-It received a theatrical release in Italy on 25 September 2025.
+It was released in cinemas in Italy on 25 September 2025 by Lucky Red, to wide audience acclaim.
+It won Best Film at the 71st David di Donatello, along with other seven awards, including Best Director, Best Original Screenplay, and Best Actor (Romano).